arkku/amplifier-control/README.md

 control.
 Other manufacturers surely have their own protocols and settings, but the basic ideas are the same.

+### Control Server

+One problem with running a new script every time an action is taken is that multiple scripts in rapid succession can read partial data from the serial port, or alternatively end up blocking one another.
+Hence the server, `rotel-server.rb` was born: it is run as a daemon (see `rotel-server.initd` for the `/etc/init.d` script), and maintains a single open descriptor to the serial port, while processing commands received via TCP (listening only on the loopback interface at `127.0.0.1`).
+This allows very rapid commands like interactive volume control.
+Most of the other scripts are now implemented using it, but `switch-to-input` falls back to the stand-alone version as needed.

 ## Switching Inputs Locally

 The Ruby "library" `rotel.rb` contains an implementation of a subset of the amplifier's control protocol.
 Communication happens over serial port using the `serialport` gem (install with `gem install serialport`).

-The Ruby script `amp-switch-to-input` uses the library to switch to the input named on the command line (e.g., `amp-switch-to-input coax1`).
+The Ruby script `switch-to-input.rb` uses the library to switch to the input named on the command line (e.g., `switch-to-input.rb coax1`).
 It also ensures the volume is at a safe level before switching.
 See this script for a reference of how to control the amplifier with Ruby.